jon-heard/obsidian-inline-scripts/README.md

 |    5    |       |                                                                |
 |    6    | bye   | return "Goodbye.
 Thanks for your time!";                      |

-In this list of shortcuts, the second shortcut has an empty Test string.
+In this list of shortcuts, the shortcut #2 has an empty Test string.
 That means that it is a "helper script".
 The code in its Expansion string (a function called "roll") is available to shortcuts after it.
-The fifth shortcut in this list is empty in both its Test AND Expansion strings.
+Shortcut #5 is empty in both its Test AND Expansion strings.
 That means that it is a "helper block".
 Shortcuts after it do not have access to helper scripts before it.
-The net effect is that the third and fourth shortcuts have access to the helper script in shortcut 2, while the first and sixth shortcuts do not.
+The net effect is that shortcuts #3 and #4 have access to the helper script in shortcut #2, while shortcuts #1 and #6 do not.

 ### Setup scripts
 Shortcut-files can contain a "setup script".
 A setup script will run whenever the shortuct-file is loaded, including when switching notes while in "Developer mode".
 A setup script is defined as a shortcut with the Test string of `^tejs setup$`.
 This feature is useful if your shortcut-file requires initialization before its shortcuts will work.